 What Causes An Earthquake?

 The continuous motion of the tectonic plates leads to the steady build-up of stress or pressure along the faults in the Earth’s crust.
-When the accumulated stress is suddenly released, it results in seismic waves that travel in all directions and causes the shaking of the Earth’s surface (4) (5) (6).
-Let’s learn about the four main types of earthquakes to understand the causes of earthquakes better.
+When the accumulated stress is suddenly released, it results in seismic waves that travel in all directions and cause the shaking of the Earth’s surface (4) (5) (6).
+Let’s learn about the four main types of earthquakes in order to understand the causes of earthquakes better.

 - Tectonic earthquakes: This, as explained above, is the most common cause of earthquakes.

-- Volcanic earthquakes: These are caused due to volcanic activities, such as the movement of magma, which lead to significant stress changes in the Earth’s crust.
+- Volcanic earthquakes: These are caused due to volcanic activities, such as the movement of magma, which leads to significant stress changes in the Earth’s crust.
 Volcanic earthquakes are not as devastating as tectonic earthquakes (7) (8).

 - Induced earthquakes: These occur due to human activities, such as nuclear explosions, geothermal projects, tunnel constructions, oil extraction, and filling of water reservoirs, which add stress to the faults in the Earth’s crust (9).
 Fracking causes 33% of human-induced earthquakes, whereas mining and water reservoir impoundment account for 25% and 11% of these earthquakes, respectively (10).